 Trotula: A Female Physician from the 11th Century

 To say women’s healthcare has come a long way in the past century would be an understatement.
-Women's healthcare is now light-years from the medical treatments women bore (and were subject to) in the Middle Ages.
+Women's healthcare is now light-years from the medical treatments women bore (and were subjected to) in the Middle Ages.
 Prior to the advent of modern medicine, the most highly regarded work of literature on women’s healthcare was a set of writings by Trotula.
-Trotula of Salerno was a female physician in the 11th century, who recorded treatments for infertility, problems during childbirth, and many other ailments that plagued women in the time before modern scientific understanding.
+Trotula of Salerno was a female physician in the 11th century, who recorded treatments for infertility, problems during childbirth, and many other ailments that plagued women in the time before modern scientific understanding of the female form.